menesnas/Llama2Chatbot/README.md

 ## Features

 - Provides more responsive answers to questions about large language models
-- Works with the local Llama 2 model
+- Works with the local Llama-2-7b model
 - Modern and simple Streamlit interface
 - Saves chat history
 - Fast and secure local processing